WorldHealthOrganization/tng-key-sync/Readme.md

 ### ExtractZip

 Extracts a ZIP-Archive within the JobContext.
-All Files of the archive will be placed in provided directory.
+All Files of the archive will be placed into the provided directory.

 | Argument Number | Description                              | Example          |
 |-----------------|------------------------------------------|------------------|